Kitten Killer Virus: Essential Info to Keep Your Cat Safe

 Fecal Antigen TestsIdentify the presence of the virus in the cat’s stoolModerately accurate, but may miss infections in early stages

 Early and accurate diagnosis is vital for treating the kitten killer virus.
-Working with your vet ensures your cat gets the right care to fight this serious illness.
+Working with your vet ensures your cat gets the proper care to fight this severe illness.

 Treatment Options and Supportive Care Measures